 Using the catalogue you can find the shelfmarks of the books that you require.
-Plans of the Library showing the location of the various shelfmarks are to be found on the backs of the doors into the East and West Libraries.
-There is an accompanying alphabetical index to the classification scheme.
-Examination papers for 1995 to 2000 are kept in the entrance hall.
-Papers from 2000 onwards are available on the web.
+Plans of the Library showing the location of the various shelfmarks are available in the library.

 Registered Charity Number: 1143423